obniz/obniz/doc/connection.md

 ## connect()
-You can connect manually by calling this when auto_connect set to false.
+You can connect to obniz manually by calling connect() when auto_connect is set to be false.

 ```javascript
 var obniz = new Obniz('1234-5678', { auto_connect: false });